 |09 January 2010||Crew / Passenger Injuries and Overboards|

-(overboard) On January 9, 2010, a male passenger jumped overboard into the sea, but was rescued alive.
-He was traveling together with his family, and was reported wearing a life vest when he jumped from Bridge Deck 11.
+(overboard) On January 9, 2010, a male passenger jumped overboard into the sea but was rescued alive.
+He was travelling together with his family and was reported wearing a life vest when he jumped from Bridge Deck 11.

 The incident occurred when the ship was off Egypt’s coast.
 The ship had to change course, then stopped, deployed a rescue boat and retrieved the passenger.
-The man was deported off the ship in call port Alexandria Egypt, where was ambulanced to a hospital.
+The man was deported off the ship in call port Alexandria Egypt, where was transported by an ambulance to a hospital.
 He was fined ~USD 5,600 by NCL for causing this incident.

 |16 May 2008||Ship Listing|